Test of the new SRAM Force AXS 2025 groupset

 SRAM continues with the technology called X-Range, designed to extend the range of developments on the cassette and launched since the brand offered its 12-speed groups.
 Just like the Red and Rival groupsets, the four Force cassettes offered all have a 10-tooth first sprocket, and ensure a gap of one tooth on the first five sprockets at least for the 10-28, 10-30 and 10-33 cassettes.
 The 10-28 cassette even has the first seven sprockets in succession (10 to 17), while the 10-36 only benefits from the first four.
 The extreme versatility of such a gap between the small and large sprocket comes at this price.
 Cassettes always designed to be mounted on a specific SRAM XDR cassette body.

-As was the case with the test long duration of the SRAM Red group, we were not able to benefit for this test of the new Force AXS with a 10-28 cassette, but a 10-30, with 48-35 chainrings.
+Stay as it was with the test long duration of the SRAM Red group, we were not able to benefit for this test of the new Force AXS with a 10-28 cassette, but a 10-30, with 48-35 chainrings.
 In other words, for use in a region that is only moderately hilly but particularly windy, only the first nine or ten sprockets were used, and without needing the small chainring.
 And for often riding at around 32 km/h, the lack of a 16-tooth sprocket was once again a problem.

-The increase in the number of sprockets (11, 12, or even 13 speeds) is paradoxically accompanied by cassettes with more marked tooth gaps.
-By expanding the gear range, with lower minimum gears and higher maximum gears, manufacturers often neglect the intermediate zone, which is essential for maintaining a comfortable pedaling cadence on the flat at sustained speed..
-Damage.
+The increase in the number of sprockets (11, 12, or even 13 speeds) is paradoxically accompanied by cassettes with more pronounced tooth gaps.
+By expanding the gear range, with lower minimum gears and higher maximum gears, manufacturers often neglect the intermediate zone, which is essential for maintaining a comfortable pedaling cadence on the flat at a sustained speed.

-With a matte nickel-chrome plating, the Force cassette takes things up a notch, both in terms of finish and to ensure quiet and long-lasting operation.
-No unwanted noise was reported during this test over several hundred kilometers, and the gear changes have always been smooth, precise and fast.
+With a matte nickel-chrome plating, The Force cassette moves upmarket, whether in terms of finish or to ensure quiet and long-lasting operation.
+No background noise was reported during this test over several hundred kilometers, and the gear changes have always been smooth, precise and fast.

 Force AXS Cassette